modelstar-labs/docs/docs/quickstart/index.md

-# Quickstar: Install Modelstar and Connect to Snowflake
+# Quickstart: Install Modelstar and Connect to Snowflake

 In just a few minutes you can train and deploy a ML model inside your data warehouses/lakehouse.